wildstarnasa/Rover/README.md

   * Type the name of the channel to monitor
   * Press Enter
   * Double click a monitored channel to remove the monitoring
+7. Bookmarks
+  * Click the "Bookmarks" button
+  * Click "Add Bookmark"
+  * Type the variable that the bookmark represents
+  * Press Enter
+  * Single click a Bookmark to evaluate it
+  * Double click a Bookmark to remove it
+  * If any bookmarks are present then Rover will open on launch with them
-7. "Remove All" button to clear the Rover console
+8. "Remove All" button to clear the Rover console
-8. You can call SendVarToRover and RemoveVarFromRover even before Rover is fully loaded, and the data will be added to the list anyway.
+9. You can call `SendVarToRover` and `RemoveVarFromRover` even before Rover is fully loaded, and the data will be added to the list anyway.
 That means that you can debug your addon initialization without setting Rover as dependency.